Navy SEALs to shift from counterterrorism to global threats

 The new plan cuts the number of SEAL platoons by as much as 30% and increases their size to make the teams more lethal and able to counter sophisticated maritime and undersea adversaries.
 And there will be a new, intensive screening process for the Navy’s elite warriors, to get higher-quality leaders after scandals that rocked the force and involved charges of murder, sexual assault and drug use.

 Rear Adm.
-Hugh Howard, top commander for the SEALs, laid out his plans in an exclusive interview with The Associated Press.
+H. Wyman Howard III, top commander for the SEALs, laid out his plans in an exclusive interview with The Associated Press.
 He said the Navy’s special operations forces have been focused on counterterrorism operations but now must begin to evolve beyond those missions.
 For the past two decades, many have been fighting in the deserts of Iraq and mountains of Afghanistan.
 Now they are focused on going back to sea.

 That decision reflects the broader Pentagon strategy to prioritize China and Russia, which are rapidly growing their militaries and trying to expand their influence around the globe.
 U.S. defense leaders believe that two decades of war against militants and extremists have drained resources, causing America to lose ground against Moscow and Beijing.